adaapp/sqa-nov-2021-team5/README.md

 ## Team Members

-The tabbelow le shows our teams members, in addition to their roles and account links.
+The table below displays our teams members, in addition to their roles and account links.

 |  Name  |     Role     |                                                           GitHub                                                            |                                             LinkedIn                                             |
 | :----: | :----------: | :-------------------------------------------------------------------------------------------------------------------------: | :----------------------------------------------------------------------------------------------: |